mrange/shader-advent-2024/day-01/README.md

 🎅Ho, ho, ho!
 Merry Christmas!🎅

 After following and even pitching in on the 🎄[F# Advent Calendar](https://sergeytihon.com/fsadvent/)🎄, I thought: why not bring a little shader magic to December?
-So, welcome to the Shader Advent Calendar, where each day (hopefully) brings a fresh shader gem 🎁 to tinker with or be inspired by.
+So, welcome to the [Shader Advent Calendar 2024](../README.md), where each day (hopefully) brings a fresh shader gem 🎁 to tinker with or be inspired by.

 I realize that creating something out of nothing is challenging, and realistically, we may not fill every day in December.
 To pad the schedule, you might see a few extra posts from me, but I’d happily give up a slot to anyone who wants to contribute.

-Anyway, I thought I’d kick off the Shader Advent Calendar by sharing a few tricks and tips I’ve picked up while tinkering with shaders.
+Anyway, I thought I’d kick off the [Shader Advent Calendar](../README.md) by sharing a few tricks and tips I’ve picked up while tinkering with shaders.

 ## 🎁Tip #1: Don't Be Afraid to Share What You've Created🎁